richard-melvin/RiversOfSartar/2_Basic_Mechanics.md

 Values over 96 are treated as 96, over 197 as 97, and so forth.
 This modified value is the *effective skill*.
 Any excess skill is referred to as the *tiebreak bonus*, and is used in *decisive rolls* (see below)

+> [!NOTE]
-Example: a skill is boosted by the Humakti rune magic _sword trance_ to a value of 251%.
+> A skill is boosted by the Humakti rune magic _sword trance_ to a value of 251%.
 It has a 97% chance of making a successful roil, and a *tiebreak bonus* of 154.

 Given that, a rolled value below or equal to the *effective skill* is counted as a *succesful roll*.

-### how to read the D20
+### how to read the D20s

 - On a *successful roll*